Emory-Robotics/FRC-Programming-Guide/05-Checkpoint-1/README.md

     - `public Ball(int fieldWidth, int fieldHeight)`

     - `public void update()` - overrides the `Shape class`.
 Move the ball across the field, and consider collisions with the width and height of the field.
+    - `public int scored()` - checks if the ball entered a goal area.
+Reset the ball to the center if scored.
+Return 0 for no score, 1 for X player score and -1 for Y player score.

     - `public void xCollide()` - should invert xSpeed
     - `public void yCollide()` - should invert ySpeed